 If you are eligible for director redundancy, you should receive your payment within 14 days of submitting your claim.
 If you have any questions or concerns about the application process, you should contact the insolvency practitioners or the RPS for assistance.

-FAQs on Director Redundancy Payments in the UK
+FAQs on Director Redundancy Pay

 Can a director claim redundancy if they are also a shareholder?